Download Our Free E-book

 At this point – the certification process that there is a valid judgment or order to enforce – will have been satisfied and this is crucial.
 An image of the current N293A is set out below.
 All the blue areas are the data fields that the current system asks for.
 Going forward we are sure that Part 3 of the N293A can be updated to reflect a more streamlined approach and replace the old Principe system on which the Writ is based.

-The next question is what is going to happen to the N293A – is it going to the enforcement provider of choice?
+The next question is what is going to happen to the N293A – is it going to the enforcement provisions of choice?
 If so, can it be emailed to the HCEO’s office by HMCTS with a request that a Writ is issued?
-Or could a Writ of Control or Possession be issued by HMCTS and sent to the HCEO?
+Or could a Warrant of control and Writ of Control or writ of Possession be issued by HMCTS and sent to the HCEO?
 The system can take care of the payment of any fee that needs to be paid.
 High Court Enforcement Officers already have a cab-rank system in place for judgments and orders coming from registry trust sites where the HCEO is not named.
-Most of thinking on how to streamline and make it easy to get to an HCEO has been done and tested – it’s getting the court system, registry trust ccj, registry trust remove ccj, to dispense the N293A by way of consistent service delivery that is the problem!
+Most of thinking on how to streamline and make it easy to get to an HCEO has been done and tested – it’s getting the court system, registry trust CCJ, registry trust remove CCJ, transfer up County Court Judgment (CCJ) Form to dispense the N293A by way of consistent service delivery that is the problem!

-Instead we want the consumers of enforcement services to decide who they use to enforce their judgment or order – of whatever value and without red tape around the value or the type.
-We want to see the Jurisdiction Order 1991 amended so that judgments under £600 can be enforced by HCEOs along with judgments resulting from default on consumer credit act agreements (which can be for any amount).
+Instead, we want the consumers of enforcement services to decide who they use to enforce their judgment or order – of whatever value and without red tape around the value or the type.
+We want to see the Jurisdiction Order 1991 amended so that judgments under £600 can be enforced by HCEOs along with judgments resulting from default on the consumer credit act, controlled goods agreement (which can be for any amount).

 Introduction: When it comes to pursuing legal action, it’s crucial...

 The enforcement of debts can be a daunting and often...